yhzhao1989/data-for-EES/readme.txt

 DFT-related: data from DFT calculations
---HfO2: AIMD results, structures and atomic charges, net charges as a function of the electrode potential, and DOS.
+--HfO2: AIMD results, structures, atomic charges, net charges as a function of the electrode potential, and DOS.
---Pt: AIMD results, structures and atomic charges, net charges as a function of the electrode potential, and DOS.
+--Pt: AIMD results, structures, atomic charges, net charges as a function of the electrode potential, and DOS.
 --SACs: Structures and atomic charges of SACs and DACs collected from EES.
 --TMOs-COD: Structures and atomic charges of TMOs from COD database: FeO, FeO3, Y2O3,  NiO, MnO, Mn2O7 and La2O3.
 --TMOs-Nørskov: Structures and atomic charges of TMO models provided by Nørskov et al.
---ZrO2: AIMD results, structures and atomic charges, net charges as a function of the electrode potential, and DOS.
+--ZrO2: AIMD results, structures, atomic charges, net charges as a function of the electrode potential, and DOS.
 --Others: Structures and atomic charges of other metals and oxides.

 Free energy-related: data from free energy calculations